muggy8/improbable/have-and-havenot/U5fsaQzI.md

 "Unethical?
 Me?
 Do you even know what you're talking about?"

 "Yes, I do!
-Those who are dead should be respected, honoured and remember, not reanimated on some random whim like you are."
+Those who are dead should be respected, honoured and remember, not reanimated on some random whim like you are doing."
 Phanna said, practically yelling while glaring at me.

 "Reanimating the dead?
 If I had that kind of power, I wouldn't be here risking everything trying to summon a champion for assistance!
 If I had that kind of power, why would I have even bothered to ask you for assistance?!"

 "Then how do you explain that!"
-Phanna shouted pointed at Melody.
+Phanna shouted while pointing at Melody.

 The frightened Melody curled up inside the glass box further as Phanna pointed towards her.